 Welcome to my webpage hosting my electronics and programming video tutorials on YouTube.

-Currently, I’m running two series:
+Currently, I’m running these series:

 - Building and programming a 16-bit Intel 8088 breadboard computer